All Things Stewart Springs

 "One of my favorite places on the planet" (Ori977, Ashland, OR)

-Alas, they also showed how the place in recent decades harbored callous, profit-driven, jack-in-the-box energies (and, with last 'owner' change, heedless private-minded, diversionary intent) that could spring out of nowhere, shocking and disillusioning unsuspecting, hopeful visitors beyond measure.
+Alas, they also showed how the place in recent decades harbored callous, profit-driven, jack-in-the-box energies (and, with last 'owner' change, heedless private-minded, diversionary intent) that could spring out of nowhere, shocking and disillusioning unsuspecting, hopeful visitors to hell and gone.

 More recent reviews